The History of Axe Throwing

 Our thoughts // 16.12.2018

-Axes are some of the oldest tools known to man.
-They were common in the stone age.
-Initially, they were made without a handle (or haft) and the cutting edge was made from stone.
+Throughout history, axes have been popular as both a tool and a weapon due to the cheapness of their make, being one of the oldest tools known to man.
+They were common in the stone age, initially made without a handle (or haft) and a stone cutting edge.

 They were quickly turned into weapons.
 However, thrown axes were not used until 400-500 AD.

-Other historians claim that the axe was thrown before hand-to-hand combat.
-They provided a psychological edge to their war efforts.
-The Francisca would often have a random trajectory so it was difficult to predict where the axe was going to go.
-After a volley, enemies would often run fearing that another volley would follow.
+Other historians have a different view of axe throwing history, claiming axes were thrown before hand-to-hand combat, providing a psychological edge to their war efforts.
+The Francisca would often have a random trajectory, so it was difficult to predict where the axe was going to go.

 Picking up axes

-Europeans brought them to the New World.
-They provided them as tomahawks to the Native Americans.
 According to legend, the first axe throwing competitions were held by the frontiersmen in North America.
 Though there have also been reports of axe throwing competitions amongst the Celtic tribes.
 Many years later axe throwing is still a popular sport in many lumberjack sporting events.
-In the last 20 years, it has become a popular urban sport in many countries including the USA, Canada, Thailand, Australia, France and of course the UK, home to Whistle Punks.
+In the last 20 years, it has become a popular urban sport in many countries, including the USA, Canada, Thailand, Australia, France, and of course the UK, home to Whistle Punks.

 Related articles